Louise Tyler MBACP Accred. COUNSELLOR/RELATIONSHIP COUNSELLOR

-I am covered by BUPA and Vitality health insurance (dependent on individual policy).
+I am covered by BUPA health insurance (dependent on individual policy).

-I have worked as a counsellor in the Occupational Health department of a major teaching hospital, helping staff with a variety of issues and until recently was a founder of the in-house couselling team at Healhwork Ltd. I currently work in private practice in Altrincham and Wilmslow.
+I have worked as a counsellor in the Occupational Health department of a major teaching hospital and was a founding member of the in-house couselling team at Healhwork Ltd. I currently work in private practice in Altrincham and Wilmslow.
 I am also an affiliate counsellor for Health Assured EAP.

 I have a particular interest in working with couples to help improve their relationship.

 I have trained as an Integrative Counsellor, which means I use a variety of techniques in my counselling practice.
-These include transactional analysis, psychodynamic therapy, solution-focussed therapy,goal-setting, gentle challenge, cognitive behavioural therapy and relaxation exercises.
+These include psychodynamic therapy, solution-focussed therapy,goal-setting, gentle challenge, cognitive behavioural therapy and relaxation exercises.
 I also focus on helping clients understand the neuroscience behind anxiety and depression.